 • Foliar Responsive Approach.
 The use of foliar insecticides to suppress adult populations is dependent on several factors.
 First, the residual effectiveness of foliar insecticides is related to the duration of adult migration.
 If adults are continually moving into a field, repeated application may be necessary to prevent significant colonization.
 The residual of the insecticides and the rate at which the plant grows will also affect the performance of an individual application.
 In addition, good spray coverage is necessary even for activity against adult populations.

-The most effective contact insecticides presently used include combinations of pyrethroids (esfenvaluarate, bifenthrin, lambacyhalothrin or fenthropropin) and organopshosphates (acephate, chlorpyrifos), cabamates (Vydate, or Lannate).
-These products work primarily against the adults, but with thorough coverage, can kill nymphs.
-Neonicotinoid foliar products such as acetamidiprid (Assail) and dinotefuron (Venom) have translaminar activity and provide limited residual (4-7 d) control of adults.
-However these products also provide good residual (11-14 d) control of nymphs on treated leaves.
+The most effective contact insecticides presently used include combinations of pyrethroids (esfenvaluarate, bifenthrin, lamba-cyhalothrin or fenthropropin) with organopshosphates (acephate, chlorpyrifos), and cabamates (Vydate, Lannate).
+These products work primarily against the adults, but with thorough coverage, can kill some of the nymphs.
+Neonicotinoid foliar products such as acetamidiprid (Assail) and dinotefuron (Venom/Scorpion) have translaminar activity and provide limited residual (4-7 d) control of adults.
+However, these products also provide good residual (7-14 d) control of nymphs on treated leaves.
+In addition, newly registered products sulfoxaflor (Sequoia), Cyazypyr (Exirel) and flupyradifurone (Sivanto) have demonstrated good adult knockdown.
+Exirel will provide excellent residual control of nymphs.